The queen has two new corgis to help get her through the Harry-Meghan crisis

 Piers Morgan resigns from ‘Good Morning Britain’ following flood of complaints for his attacks on Meghan, Harry

 But before the crisis, the royal household was home to just one dog — Candy, an aging dachsund-corgi mix who is the last of the queen’s “dorgis.”
-Distinguished by their long, floppy ears, the crossbreeds became a beloved part of the royal family after one of the queen’s corgis accidentally mated with a dachshund belonging to Prince Margaret, according to Vanity Fair.
+Distinguished by their long, floppy ears, the crossbreeds became a beloved part of the royal family after one of the queen’s corgis accidentally mated with a dachshund belonging to Princess Margaret, according to Vanity Fair.

-The queen’s corgis and dorgis alike live a charmed life: They reportedly sleep in their own “corgi room,” and dine on chef-prepared steak filets.
+The queen’s corgis and dorgis alike live a charmed life: They reportedly sleep in their own “corgi room” and dine on chef-prepared steak filets.
 And they appear to have been far more welcoming than some other members of the royal family.
 In 2017, when Harry announced his engagement to Meghan, he recalled in a television interview that the corgis had taken to her “straight away,” wagging their tails as they lay on her feet during tea.

 “I’ve spent the last 33 years being barked at.
 This one walks in, absolutely nothing,” he said.